 I’m just training to be an instructor!
 Seriously, though, UP3 was an absolute blast!
 Tons of fun and a great learning experience.
 I’ll be picking glass out of my hair for a week, but it was totally worth it.
 The sims were a wonderful treat, too.
 Bill, Mike and John were all very helpful and enthusiastic.
 Really looking forward to doing more of this! - Charlie, GFH Member.

-John has been a Police Officer with the Woodland Park Police Dept. for over 20 years and is currently a Detective Lieutenant.
+John has been a Police Officer with the Woodland Park Police Dept. for over 20 years and is currently a Detective Captain.
 He is a PTC Certified Firearms Instructor and has attended several firearms tactical courses as well as Active Shooter preparation courses.
 He has been trained as a SWAT operator and holds several armorer certifications.
 John handles the Advanced Firearms training for his department and is a Gun for Hire Instructor in all of our exclusive courses.

 Jimmy started with Gun For Hire in 2008.
 He has ascended from Instructor to Senior Instructor to Senior Manager/ Director of Training.
 As Director of Training, he not only designs Gun For Hire Academy's curriculum, but sets the day to day course schedule and teaches as well.
 His love for shooting has propelled him to learn as much as he can about the subject.
 Through this journey, Jimmy has earned many certifications in both training and as an armorer.
 He is an NRA Training Counselor in all disciplines as well as a Chief Range Safety Officer.
 Jimmy also heads our exclusive Build a beAR™ Course, Since 2010, he has built over 600 Rifles with Students.